My worst mental block happened back in 2008 while giving a lecture.

 What is a Mental Block?

-Tobore gives us an important way to think about it because mental blocks can happen to anyone, no matter how skilled or experienced they might be.
+Tobore gives us an important way to think about this problem because mental blocks can happen to anyone, no matter how skilled or experienced you might be.

 There are also levels of mental blocks a person can experience.